 This sixth-century work places John’s exile at the time of the famine under Claudius that was said in Acts to have taken place at that time (Acts 11:28).

-Furlong argues that Origen too was interacting with a tradition of John being sent to the mines in Patmos and dying on the island.
-He begins by discussing Origen’s claim concerning John’s exile to Patmos, and in particular he weighs up whether Origen claimed that John was witnessing on account of the word of truth or suffering as a martyr on account of it when he was exiled.
-He argues that the latter sense is more likely grammatically, and he finds additional support for this in the Latin version of Origen’s text, which specifically speaks of John’s “perfection” (i.e. death by martyrdom).
-He shows that in the time of Origen, Christians who were sent to the mines were considered martyrs as it was usually a capital sentence.
+The latter sense is more likely grammatically, and support for this understanding is found in the Latin version of Origen’s text, which specifically speaks of John’s “perfection” (i.e. death by martyrdom).
+In the time of Origen, moreover, Christians who were sent to the mines were considered martyrs as it was usually a capital sentence.

 Lastly, Ps.-Dorotheus (sixth century) and Theophylact (d. c.
-1107), appear to have understood Origen to have spoken of martyrdom since they both variously corrected Origen’s text to exclude this sense.
+1107), appear to have understood Origen to have spoken of martyrdom since they both independently corrected Origen’s text in different ways to exclude this sense.

 Dionysius of Alexandria

-Furlong suggests that Dionysius too knew the tradition of John’s Claudian exile.
-He observes that when Dionysius was discussing whether John Mark wrote Revelation, he dismissed the possibility on the basis that the Acts of the Apostles shows him returning to Jerusalem rather than following Paul and Barnabas into Asia (Acts 13:13).
-Furlong suggests that Dionysius was only interested in John Mark’s itinerary at this particular time because he placed the writing of Revelation then.
-Thus, Dionysius was not interested in John Mark’s later journeys to Asia Minor, spoken of in Col 4:10 and 2 Tim 4:11–13.
+When Dionysius was discussing whether John Mark wrote Revelation, he dismissed the possibility on the basis that the Acts of the Apostles shows him returning to Jerusalem rather than following Paul and Barnabas into Asia (Acts 13:13).
+Dionysius thus only seems to be interested in John Mark’s itinerary at this particular time because he placed the writing of Revelation then.
+Thus, Dionysius was not interested in John Mark’s later journeys to Asia, spoken of in Col 4:10 and 2 Tim 4:11–13.